-If you are curious as to how much your computers (or other devices) cost to run, we recommend these handy electricity meters.
-They can measure consumption over a period of time, giving you an accurate figure with which to judge your equipment’s efficiency.
+If you are curious as to how much your computers (or other devices) cost to run, meters are available (at amazon.com and other places) that can measure consumption over a period of time, giving you an accurate figure with which to judge your equipment’s efficiency.

 For access to a Helix Server from outside the network (the LAN) you must configure your internet router to enable access from a wide area network (a WAN).
 Because of the wide variety of network configurations and routers available, it is virtually impossible to provide generic advice on how to configure your network for remote access.
 To ensure proper configuration, our first recommendation is that you print our TCP/IP Notes page and give it to somebody familiar with the specifics of your network.
 A qualified person, familiar with your specific hardware, can make certain your Helix traffic flows freely.